clux/logule/README.md

 This preserves muting of `b.js`, but opens up for its descendants.

 ## Colors
-The ASNI color code wrapping and zalgolizer is provided by [dye](https://github.com/clux/dye), wheras it used to rely on `colors`.
-Dye does not introduce implicit global dependencies on `String.prototype`, and provides more sensible zalgolizations.
+The ASNI color code wrapping and zalgolizer is provided by [dye](https://github.com/clux/dye), which does not introduce implicit global dependencies on `String.prototype`.

 ## npm Usage
+Logging is a
-When logging with `logule >=2` inside an npm published library/executable, the practice is to put `logule` inside `package.json` `peerDependencies` and NOT the normal `dependencies`.
+Published libraries that log should not depend on a logging library directly When logging with `logule >=2`, the practice is to put `logule` inside `package.json` `peerDependencies` and NOT the normal `dependencies`.
 This ensures all modules use the same code and thus logule can encapsulate everything needed to process ALL the logs an application uses.
 Logule's API is stable, so simply restricting to `"logule": "~2"` will suffice.

 In `"logule": "~1"`, bundling of separate copies per npm module was the standard and so logule then adopted the method of communicating with other copies via `process.logule` to compensate for not having any one central piece of code where all logs went through.
 Ultimately, decisions were being made on behalf of the config so this worked well.